Shareware & Freeware

 Some freeware is licensed only for personal use or has other restrictions.
 Be sure you meet the qualifications to use the software.

 - Software restricted to personal use only cannot be used for business.

 - Some authors require some sort of registration in order to use their software.

 - Software is designed for older operating systems may not work with currently-supported operating systems.

-I recommend you retain a copy of the license agreement with the downloaded software to ensure you still meet the requirements if you install it again in the future.
+I recommend you retain a copy of the licence agreement with the downloaded software to ensure you still meet the requirements if you install it again in the future.

 If you're having difficulty with a freeware program, you should be polite in your conversations with the developer.
 Remember, they are receiving no compensation.